alok/notational-fzf-vim/README.md

 as regexes.

 Type `:NV` or bind it to a mapping to bring up a fuzzy search menu.
 Type in your search terms and it will fuzzy search for them.
+Adding an exclamation mark to the command (`:NV!`), will run it fullscreen.

 You can type `:NV` to see all results, and then filter them with FZF.
 You can type `:NV python` to restrict your initial search to lines that